abhiroy829429/AartiMulti_Assigment/README.md

 ---

-## Features
+## ✨ Key Features

-- User authentication (login/register)
+- 🔐 Secure user authentication (login/register)
-- Take quizzes by category
+- 📚 Multiple quiz categories to choose from
+- ⚡ Instant feedback and scoring
-- Instant results and answer review
+- 📊 Real-time results and detailed answer review
-- Leaderboard
+- 🏆 Global leaderboard to track rankings
-- Beautiful, responsive UI
+- 📱 Fully responsive design for all devices
+- 🎨 Modern and intuitive user interface

 ---